jeka-dev/jeka/README.md

 }
 ```
 [complete code source for this build](org.jerkar.script-samples/build/spec/org/jerkar/scriptsamples/MavenStyleBuild.java)

+This example is an academic script for a illustration purpose.
+Most these settings can be omitted
+by following naming convention or setting Jerkar at global level.

 #### Tiny style build
 ___
 If you follow best practices by respecting conventions (project folder named as _groupName_._projectName_ so `org.jerkar.script-samples`)
-and store global settings (as repositories) to shared property files the above script is reduced to :
+and store global settings (as repositories) to central shared place, the above script is reduced to :

 ```java
 public class BuildSampleClassic extends JkJavaBuild {